ychulovskyy/wix-ui/packages/wix-ui-test-utils/docs/COMPONENT_DRIVERS.md

 # Component drivers

-Each core component should have an associated driver file containing useful methods used to test the component behaviour.
-The driver file should export a function that accepts one argument, and return an object containing the methods used for testing.
+Each component should have an associated driver file containing useful methods used to test the component's behaviour.
+The driver file should export a function that returns an object containing the methods used for testing.

 The exported function will then be used in a "factory creator" (see the [README](../README.md#createdriverfactory) for more details).